huginn/huginn/README.md

 * Edit `app/models/user.rb` and change the invitation code(s) in `INVITATION_CODES`.
 This controls who can signup to use your installation.
 * Edit `app/mailers/system_mailer.rb` and set your default from address.
-* Edit `config/unicorn/production.rb` and replace instances of *you* with the correct username for your server.
 * Edit `config/environments/production.rb` and change the value of `DOMAIN` and the `config.action_mailer.smtp_settings` setup, which is currently setup for sending email through a Google Apps account on Gmail.
 * Setup a place for Huginn to run.
 I recommend making a dedicated user on your server for Huginn, but this is not required.
 Setup nginx or Apache to proxy pass to unicorn.
 There is an example nginx script in `config/nginx/production.conf`.
 * Setup a production MySQL database for your installation.
+* Edit `config/unicorn/production.rb` and replace instances of *you* with the correct username for your server.
-* Edit `config/deploy.rb` and change all instances of `you` and `yourdomain` to the appropriate values for your server setup, then run `cap deploy:setup` followed by `cap deploy`.
+* Edit `config/deploy.rb` and change all instances of `you` and `yourdomain` to the appropriate values for your server setup.
+If you want RVM to be used, uncomment the appropriate lines.
+Then, run `cap deploy:setup` followed by `cap deploy`.
 If everything goes well, this should start some unicorn workers on your server to run the Huginn web app.
 * After deploying with capistrano, SSH into your server, go to the deployment directory, and run `RAILS_ENV=production bundle exec rake db:seed` to generate your admin user.
 Immediately login to your new Huginn installation with the username of `admin` and the password of `password` and change your email and password!
 * You'll need to run bin/schedule.rb and bin/twitter_stream.rb in a daemonized way.
 I've just been using screen sessions, but please contribute something better!